Eredvi basilica: History and architecture

 The Eredvi basilica is enclosed within the complex of a ruined fortress, which consists of a rampart—irregular rectangle in shape—and two towers to its northwest.
 The towers, one of which in ruins and the other rising three storeys, are dated to the 13th–14th century; the rampart was reconstructed in the 18th.
 By the 18th century, both the fortress and the church were in possession of the Princes Pavlenishvili.
-The church was deemed to have been "miraculous" as reported by Prince Vakhushti and was described by the 1826 French Dictionnaire géographique universel as the site of an yearly pilgrimage.
+The church was deemed to have been "miraculous" as reported by Prince Vakhushti of Kartli and was described by the 1826 French Dictionnaire géographique universel as the site of a yearly pilgrimage.

 The basilica, which measures 13 × 21 metres, is built of hewn stone and is roofed with tiles.
 It is a modified three-nave design, peculiar for the early medieval Georgian architecture, and defined by the art historian Giorgi Chubinashvili as "three-church" basilicas.
 These are a series of churches, in which the nave is completely separated from the aisles with solid walls, in order to create what are almost three independent churches.

 An ambulatory at Eredvi envelopes the church from all four sides, including the eastern façade, a feature unusual for the contemporaneous churches of this type, which usually had an ambulatory running on three sides.
 The main nave is divided by prominent pilasters into two nearly equal parts.
 The vault over the middle nave is supported by arches.
 The arch of a semicircular apse is two-tiered and somewhat horseshoe-shaped.
 The apse itself is lower than the central chamber.
 The entrance to the church is from south, and additionally, from the west.
 The window and doors are decorated with carved stone headpieces and crosses.